fsiegrist/devops-bootcamp-03-git/Notes.md

 <summary>Video: Gitignore</summary>
 <br />

-When you want git to ignore a file or directory, you can add it to .gitignore.
+If you want git to ignore a file or directory, you can add it to .gitignore.
 But if that file or directory is already tracked by git (i.e. it is already part of a commit and has been pushed to the remote repository), you have to remove it from the git cache and push that change to delete it also on the remote repository.

 ```sh
 git rm --cached .DS_Store